Internal consistency of the Bible: The Gospels

-The problem of contradictions in the Gospels is of importance to Christians.
-As Francis Watson wrote: "The problem cannot be resolved by observing that the alleged contradictions are trivial ...
-[They] are far from trivial [and] there are very many of them, and they often relate to issues at the heart of the Christian faith and life."
+Francis Watson argues that alleged contradictions are far from trivial and at the heart of Christian faith and life, though Dale Allison notes that most variations in the Synoptics are relatively minor.

 In the 2nd century, Assyrian Christian apologist Tatian (120-180 CE) produced the Diatesseron, the first known gospel harmony: it unified the narratives of the four canonical gospels into a single coherent narrative of Jesus's life and death, only excluding the genealogies of Jesus and the so-called pericope adulterae.
 It enjoyed great popularity in the Syriac Church, but was eventually abandoned in the 5th century.

 The Church Father Origen (184/185 – 253/254 CE) replied to the pagan philosopher Celsus, a critic of Christianity, who had complained that some Christians had remodelled the Gospel to answer objections, agreeing that some had done so.
 However, he stated that he did not believe the problem was widespread, nor did he approve of the practice, further stating that he believed that those making the alternations introduced "heresies opposed to the meaning of the doctrine of Jesus".

 In his Harmony of the Gospels, Augustine of Hippo (354-430 CE) produced a 5th-century attempt to explain away all of the apparent contradictions he was aware of.
 He wrote that because there are those who would "rob [the Evangelists] of their credit as veracious historians", "we must prove that the writers in question do not stand in any antagonism to each other."
 Whereas more modern apologists, such as Gleason Archer, in producing a book that provides explanations for many Bible difficulties, writes: "Be fully persuaded in your own mind that an adequate explanation exists, even though you have not yet found it."